 This section describes the basic structure of a stand-alone application using the API.
-See the source referenced in Java API Examples, on the next page.
+See the source referenced in Java API Examples, below.
 Typically, your application takes the following actions:

 1. Instantiate an EDKEngine object.

 TIP: Micro Focus recommends that you program against the TextExtractionEngine interface to instantiate EDKEngine.